Python-SIP/sip/doc/c_api.rst

         the Python object that wraps the destroyed instance.

-.. c:function:: int sipIsAPIEnabled(const char *name, int from, int to)

-    .. deprecated:: 5.0
-        This will be removed in v6.

-    This checks to see if the current version number of an API falls within a given range.
-See :ref:`ref-incompat-apis` for more detail.

-    :param name:
-        the name of the API.
-    :param from:
-        the lower bound of the range.
-For the API to be enabled its version number must be greater than or equal to *from*.
-If *from* is 0 then this check isn't made.
-    :param to:
-        the upper bound of the range.
-For the API to be enabled its version number must be less than *to*.
-If *to* is 0 then this check isn't made.
-    :return:
-        a non-zero value if the API is enabled.

 .. c:function:: int sipIsOwnedByPython(sipSimpleWrapper *obj)

     This determines if a wrapped object is currently owned by Python.